Increase your productivity by a factor of three. Write prose that participants report is clearer, better organized, and more compelling.

-Many scholars are educated as writers at the School of Hard Knocks, but itís not the only school, or even the best.
+Many scholarly writers are educated at the School of Hard Knocks, but itís not the only school, or even the best.
+Even when you can't work harder, there are important ways to work smarter.
 Much is known about how to become more prolific–and any scholar can.
-Even when you canít work harder, there are important ways to work smarter.
-Previous participants who took these steps increased productivity by a factor of four.

 - Differentiate between the urgent and the important.